 Only Allstate, Geico, and USAA do, and only Allstate raises them by more than $130 or so.

-There are differences between rates and coverage level as well.
+There are differences between rates and auto insurance coverage levels as well.
 The more coverage you get, the higher your rates.
 That is fairly straightforward.

 But what are the differences in those coverage level rates for the major insurers in Austin?

 Most insurers tend to stick within a $300-400 range between high and low coverages.
 The difference?